miladev-ent/Detail_Divar_Flutter/README.md

 ## Install

-Just Extract And Run App :)
+Just Extract And In Terminal Run " flutter pub get " And Run App :)

 ## Getting Started